chenlicodebank/lora_on_analog_hardware/README.md

 # LoRA on analog hardware

-This repository provides code for reproducing the [Hardware-Aware LoRA Training](https://arxiv.org/pdf/2411.17367) results.
+This repository provides code for reproducing the [Efficient Deployment of Transformer Models in Analog In-Memory Computing Hardware](https://arxiv.org/pdf/2411.17367) results.

 ---